YuriDevAT/accessibility-first/_posts/en/how-do-people-learn-to-use-a-white-cane.md

 When talking about navigation we split it into two sections: local and global.
 Local is anything in your close proximity.
 Currently, we focus mostly on this with product development.
 For example, a trashcan blocking your way would be an issue in local navigation.
 When it comes to global navigation think about Google Maps and pathfinding apps.
 Completing a route from point A to point B is global navigation.

-When talking about navigation we split it into two sections: local and global.
-Local is anything in your close proximity.
-Currently, we focus mostly on this with product development.
-For example, a trashcan blocking your way would be an issue in local navigation.
-When it comes to global navigation think about Google Maps and pathfinding apps.
-Completing a route from point A to point B is global navigation.

 ## Shorelining

 Can’t forget about this essential: Shorelining is the practice of using an edge, wall, or natural edge to stay on a straight path.
 Shorelining is the reason why white cane users will often follow along the wall or edge of a paved grass patch.
 It’s also the reason why you should never ever come between a cane user and the wall!